AndiEcker/AcuSihotInterfaces/README.md

 | P | Products |
 | R | Reservations |

-So for to compare/compare all client record data (C) from the Acumen (Acu) against Salesforce (Sf) system, use the following action command line options:
+So to compare/compare all client record data (C) from the Acumen (Acu) against Salesforce (Sf) system, use the following action command line options:

     `--pull=AcuC --compare=SfC`